Skip to Content

 Promote Equity:

-- Are you able to write a short reflection about your song in the submission form and how you incorporated the 4R themes of Respect, Relevance, Reciprocity, and Responsibility?
+• When prompted on the submission form as you submit your song, you provide a short reflection about your song and how you incorporated the 4R themes of Respect, Relevance, Reciprocity, and Responsibility.

 A quick note on copyright.